General Ticket Information

 to begin now).

-- Mail: Send a check or money order payable to "San Diego Superior Court" along with a copy of your courtesy notice to the court address on the notice.
+- Mail: Send a check or money order payable to "San Diego Superior Court" along with a copy of your reminder notice to the court address on the notice.

-- Fax: Fax completed credit card section on your courtesy notice along with your request to forfeit bail to the appropriate office location.
+- Fax: Fax completed credit card section on your reminder notice along with your request to forfeit bail to the appropriate office location.

-- Express Drop Box: Most locations provide an Express Drop Box where you may submit your payment with the courtesy notice.
+- Express Drop Box: Most locations provide an Express Drop Box where you may submit your payment with the reminder notice.

 - In Person: Appear at the appropriate office location during normal business hours.